Angel investment: what it is and how to find investors

 - High-net-worth individuals with business experience

-- Often successful entrepreneurs who've built and sold companies
+- Successful entrepreneurs who've built and sold companies

-- Located globally, not just in major tech hubs like Silicon Valley
+- Global investors located beyond major tech hubs like Silicon Valley

-- High growth potential: They expect significant returns on their investment
+- Growth potential: they expect significant returns on their investment

 How angel investment works